lgrammel/js-agent/packages/agent/README.md

 Creating AI agents requires considerable experimentation to achieve good results.
 JS Agent makes the agent configuration explicit, so you can easily understand and adjust what the agent.

+**⚠️ JS Agent is currently in its initial experimental phase.
+Prior to reaching version 0.1, there may breaking changes in each release.**

 ## Features

 - Agent definition and execution